Julie-nguyen5960/creative_coding_blog/posts/third-week.md

 - visually

 He uses a variety of bright colours that is complimentary to the other colours.
 When I look at this piece, I perceive those little squares as little people passing by or walking in a path which I think is adorable.
+The brighter colour palette expresses the bouncy and cheerful nature of 'passing' which aids in the cute aesthetic register.

 - sonically